Another 2,000 COVID-19 vaccines administered in Wellington-Dufferin-Guelph

-This is a marked increase of 2,045 doses over the previous day.
-It’s the second day in a row that over 2,000 vaccines were administered in the area.
+This is an increase of 2,040 doses over what was reported the previous day.

 Anyone who is eligible under Phase 2 of the province’s vaccine rollout plan, such as teachers and anyone over the age of 60, can pre-register for an appointment on public health’s website.

-Meanwhile, public health is reporting six new cases of COVID-19 in Guelph on Thursday, raising the city’s total case count during the pandemic to 2,904.
+Meanwhile, public health is reporting just two new cases of COVID-19 in Guelph on Tuesday, raising the city’s total case count during the pandemic to 2,949.

-Active cases increased by two from the previous day to 57 with another four people recovering from the disease.
+Active cases fell by 10 from the previous day to 64 with another 12 people recovering from the disease.

-In Wellington County, five new cases are being reported on Wednesday as its case count reaches 1,038.
+In Wellington County, three new cases are being reported on Tuesday as its case count reaches 1,054.

-The number of active cases in the county has increased by three from the previous day to 25 with two more people recovering from the disease.
-Resolved cases in the county have climbed to 978.
+The number of active cases in the county has increased by three from the previous day to 30 because no one has recovered from the disease in the past day.
+Resolved cases in the county remain at 989.

 Wellington County’s COVID-19 death toll of 35 remains unchanged with the last fatal case being reported on March 19.